gohugoio/hugo/content/en/render-hooks/links.md

 ## Examples

 {{% note %}}
-With inline elements such as images and links, remove leading and trailing white space using the `{{‑ ‑}}` delimiter notation to prevent white space between adjacent inline elements and text.
+With inline elements such as images and links, remove leading and trailing whitespace using the `{{‑ ‑}}` delimiter notation to prevent whitespace between adjacent inline elements and text.
 {{% /note %}}

 In its default configuration, Hugo renders Markdown links according to the [CommonMark specification].
 To create a render hook that does the same thing: